-Quiksilver Inc. (ZQK)’s Chief Executive Officer Robert McKnight and the board of the surfwear brand were sued by an investor over stock incentives.
+Quiksilver Inc. (ZQK:US)’s Chief Executive Officer Robert McKnight and the board of the surfwear brand were sued by an investor over stock incentives.

 Awards of 4 million restricted stock units to McKnight, Pierre Agnes, president of Quiksilver Europe, and Craig Stevenson, the company’s chief operating officer, violated a 2000 stock incentive plan, according to the complaint filed today by the Vladimir Gusinsky Living Trust.